 Just to report:

-after fixing the udev bug in bullseye (/dev/serial/by-id does not get populated - have to install udev from backports) and fiddling with the printer.cfg it works :slight_smile:
+after fixing the udev bug in bullseye (/dev/serial/by-id does not get populated - have to install udev from backports) and fiddling with the printer.cfg it works

-Just have to get used to use a pen on the HD touchscreen (using my fat fingers already lead to several emergency stops :frowning: ), the higher speed, temperature resilience, more RAM and the attached 256GB SSD (used as boot device, no need for pesky sd cards anymore) is totally worth it.
+Just have to get used to use a pen on the HD touchscreen (using my fat fingers already lead to several emergency stops ), the higher speed, temperature resilience, more RAM and the attached 256GB SSD (used as boot device, no need for pesky sd cards anymore) is totally worth it.